kellyjonbrazil/jtbl-packaging/README.md

 Filter JSON and JSON Lines data with Python syntax.
 For more information, please see the project on [GitHub](https://github.com/kellyjonbrazil/jtbl).

 ## Installing jtbl
-You can install `jtbl` via `pip` or by downloading the correct binary for your architecture and running it anywhere on your filesystem.
+You can install `jtbl` via `pip`, via OS Package Repositories, or by downloading the correct binary for your architecture and running it anywhere on your filesystem.

 ### Pip (macOS, linux, unix, Windows)
 For the most up-to-date version and the most cross-platform option, use `pip` or `pip3` to download and install `jtbl` directly from [PyPi](https://pypi.org/project/jtbl/):